Observed Gaps in Data Migration Tools

-You need to apply throttling on data extraction processes because of limited availability of resources on your source database.
-Since you want to migrate, you don’t want to spend more to add resources on your source system and at the same time you don’t want your data migration processes to go all guns out on source database and impact performance of your production applications/loads.
+You need to apply throttling on data extraction processes because of the limited availability of resources on your source database.
+Since you want to migrate, you don’t want to spend more to add resources on your source system and at the same time, you don’t want your data migration processes to go all guns out on source database and impact the performance of your production applications/loads.
 You can control this by limiting the parallelism of extraction processes but that’s not an optimal solution.
 Most warehouses have variable load throughout the day which means I shouldn’t be running a constant number of processes all the time.

-To optimally use the source database, you need a data migration tool to sense the load of source database and accordingly throttle data extraction processes while scaling up or down.
-In practice, we had to create scripts to throttle the extraction process as none of the tools provided such feature.
+To optimally use the source database, you need a data migration tool to sense the load of the source database and accordingly throttle data extraction processes while scaling up or down.
+In practice, we had to create scripts to throttle the extraction process as none of the tools provided such a feature.

 2. Efficient Data Validation

-Data validation provides assurance that data is loaded without any consistency, truncation, formatting, or datatype issues.
+Data validation provides assurance that data is loaded without any consistency, truncation, formatting, or data type issues.
 If your source and target are different databases, then it becomes all the more important to perform data validation.
 You can’t validate thousands of tables manually.
-In our opinion it is always good to perform full data validation, however it depends upon how critical the data is.
+In our opinion it is always good to perform full data validation, however, it depends upon how critical the data is.
 We have observed the following issues with tools regarding data validation:

-- While many tools don’t provide any data validation features, some tools provide limited (as explained in below points) data validation.
+- While many tools don’t provide any data validation features, some tools provide limited (as explained in the below points) data validation.